Is There A Best Way To Learn French? Am I Just Bad At Learning Languages?

-Can I Use French Media To Learn The Language?
+Can I Use French Media As The Best Way To Learn French?

-Listening to French podcasts, watching French television and films (with or without subtitles), tuning into French radio stations and reading books in French are all great ways to interact with the same media that real French speakers consume every day around the world — and many of them are totally free to access, especially if you already have a library card or Netflix subscription, for example.
+Listening to French podcasts and French music, watching French television and movies (with or without subtitles) and reading books in French are all great ways to interact with the same media that real French speakers consume every day around the world — and many of them are totally free to access, especially if you already have a library card or Netflix subscription, for example.

-Why Is Babbel One Of The Best Ways To Start Learning French?
+Why Is Babbel One Of The Best Ways To Learn French?

 If you want a mix of some of the best elements of each of these methods of learning French, Babbel might just be the app for you.
 Babbel is designed by a team of language experts, educators, and designers who know all about what it takes to get the most out of learning a new language — so you are guaranteed a top-quality French learning journey that’s effective, engaging, and yes, even fun.

 Unlike many other language apps, Babbel works so well as a language learning tool by immersing you in the types of dialogues you’d have in real life, right from the very first lesson.
-Whether it’s ordering at a restaurant in France, booking a hotel room in Belgium or making a new friend in Côte d’Ivoire, Babbel will help you practice having the types of actual conversations you’d have with native speakers in the French-speaking world.
+Whether it’s ordering at a restaurant in Montreal, booking a hotel room in Marseille or making a new friend in Madagascar, Babbel will help you practice having the types of actual conversations you’d have with native speakers in the French-speaking world.